This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 If you’re looking for a gift idea, whether for you or somebody else, this is the place to pick up something unique, such as artisan products, which include; shoes, bags, skincare, a variety of crafts and musical instruments.

-The highlights of this year’s festival for us were two acts; the Shane Howard Trio – listening to the anthemic ‘Solid Rock’ took me down memory lane, it was a privilege to witness one of Australia’s great iconic musicians.
-It was made even more special when Col the indigenous performer and didgeridoo player, who we got to know at the Welcome to Country Ceremony was invited up on stage with the band.
+The highlights for the 2019 festival for us were two acts (pre-COVID-19); the Shane Howard Trio – listening to the anthemic ‘Solid Rock’ took me down memory lane, it was a privilege to witness one of Australia’s great iconic musicians.
+It was made even more special when Col the indigenous performer and didgeridoo player, who we all got to know at the Welcome to Country Ceremony – was invited up on stage with the band.
 ‘Solid Rock’; a song dealing with issues of land rights, was performed to perfection and was a heartfelt moment.

 Our other favourite act; Joe Harmony’s Trippy Hippy Band – were also exceptional performers and great entertainers, they kept the audience mesmerised with only the best songs of the 60s revolution (songs were covered from bands such as; The Eagles, Janis Joplin, Pink Floyd and Bob Dylan), and with some humor thrown in too, keeping everyone’s attention throughout their entire performance.

 The Trippy Hippy Band also included a karaoke night, but we weren’t brave enough to take part in, we did enjoy watching and listening to the band and a variety of singers.
 It was an experience I’ll never forget!
-On a cold night the noodle stall at the entrance to the hall, I thought was a great idea!
+On a cold night, the noodle stall at the entrance to the hall – I thought was a great idea!
 I never have been in an audience before watching a performance while eating 2-minute noodles.
-It gave it a very homely and relaxed feel!
+It certainly gave it a very homely and relaxed feel!

 What makes this festival unique is that this is a historic town and a close-knit community – who embrace hundreds of travellers that visit the St Albans Folk Festival each year.
 Stay for the entire 4 days, and you become a part of this lovely community too.

-And what is evident; attend the Welcome to Country Ceremony, a cosy little spot on the banks of the MacDonald River, where the locals call it ” the beach area,” and while Australia’s indigenous connections are highlighted, it thus forms a bond between all who attend this magic little festival.
+And what is evident; attend the Welcome to Country Ceremony, a cosy little spot on the banks of the MacDonald River, where the locals call it “the beach area,” and while Australia’s indigenous connections are highlighted, it thus forms a bond between all who attend this magic little festival.
 It is the perfect start to this event, that allows a reverence and appreciation for our past and future indigenous connections.
 After a warm welcome, it also sets the scene for the new connections or friendships you are more than likely to make here.
-It truly is a unique festival!Create your own adventure!
-Fun holiday guides with car hire!
+It truly is a unique festival!Keep in touch!